sourcecrypto/sourcecrypto.github.io/_pages/index.md

 I just updated this index, because I knew there was a ton of value hidden away in the discord server.
 I can see, also, that these pages are showing up in search, and that folk are making use.
 YAY!
 You may have noticed the navigation was broken for a day while updating... apparently Jekyll doesn't like more than 10 collections.
 {: .notice--success}

-While I do intend to build sections for each channel, or most of them... being able to simply export the entire discord server and publish it is excellent, for the meantime.
+While I do intend to build custom pages for most of these channels, being able to simply export the entire discord server and publish it is excellent.

 * [Discord Index](https://infominer.id/SourceCrypto/discolog/)
   * [General](https://infominer.id/SourceCrypto/discolog/general/)